-To request on-stand beverage services, on-stand catering, confectionery services or coffee machine hire and service, download Form 1, Form 2 or Form 4 respectively from the PCEC Event Resources web page and then complete and email the form(s) to the PCEC Exhibition Coordinator on email@example.com.
+To request on-stand beverage services, on-stand catering, confectionery services or coffee machine hire and service, download Form 1, Form 2 or Form 4 respectively from the PCEC Event Toolkit web page and then complete and email the form(s) to the PCEC Exhibition Coordinator on email@example.com.

 Are the any regulations regarding handling of food and beverages?

 The City of Perth has a requirement that all exhibitors that intend to sell, sample or in any way distribute food or beverage items must register directly with the City.
 The City of Perth has indicated that it will take at least 14 days from receipt to process a registration.
 In order to register, visit the City of Perth's Licensing page, select "New License" from the "Licensing" menu and then select "Temporary Food Vendor".

 Can I prepare food or beverages at my stand?

 Preparation of food or beverages is only possible with the specific approval of the Venue manager and it is subject to compliance with the PCEC's food and beverage rules.
 All food or beverage preparation activities are ultimately subject to control by the Government of Western Australia's Department of Health.
 It is your responsibility to ensure compliance with all relevant health regulations.
 Neither Exibit nor the Venue manager will accept any responsibility for the consequences of any activity being discontinued as a result of an instruction from an authorised, external agent such as the Department of Health or the City of Perth.

 To request permission to prepare food or beverages, download Form 12 from the PCEC Event Toolkit web page and then complete and email the form to the PCEC Exhibition Coordinator on firstname.lastname@example.org.

 Can I sell food or beverages?